-ha alf six United States twice three 01 ne-fourth four one-third Russia China 1.
-There areas from Barba times as many clothes fr om South Africa 2.
-The number number of cl from Mexico is n China. of the 3. from China. as mar ny clothes come fr om the Ui nited States as 4.
-The clothes fi rom Korea are as mai ny as those from 5. coun tries have only on e article o f clothing.
-6. of the e clothes come fro om and 7.
-Japan has times as many v clothes as s Germany.
+ha alf S1X United States twice three 01 ne-fourth four one-third Russia China 1.
+There are Africa as from times as man y clothes fi om South 2.
+The number number of cl from Mexico is n China. of the 3. from China. as ma ny clothes come f rom the U nited States as 4.
+The clothes f Japan. rom Kore a are as ma ny as those from 5. cour ntries have only or ne article o f clothing.
+6. of th e clothes come from om and 7.
+Japan has times as man y clothes a s Germany.